MicrosoftDocs/win32/desktop-src/SecAuthN/logonuserexexw.md

-﻿---
+---
-Description: 'The LogonUserExExW function attempts to log a user on to the local computer.' ms.assetid: 'd90db4c6-a711-4519-8b91-5069cee07738'
+Description: The LogonUserExExW function attempts to log a user on to the local computer. ms.assetid: d90db4c6-a711-4519-8b91-5069cee07738
 title: LogonUserExExW function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LogonUserExExW function

 The **LogonUserExExW** function attempts to log a user on to the local computer.
 The local computer is the computer from which **LogonUserExExW** was called.
 You cannot use **LogonUserExExW** to log on to a remote computer.
 Specify the user by using a user name and domain and [*authenticate*](security.a_gly#-security-authentication-gly) the user by using a plaintext password.
 If the function succeeds, it receives a handle to a token that represents the logged-on user.
 You can then use this token handle to impersonate the specified user or, in most cases, to create a [*process*](security.p_gly#-security-process-gly) that runs in the context of the specified user.

-This function is similar to the [**LogonUserEx**](logonuserex.md) function, except that it takes the additional parameter, *pTokenGroups*, which is a set of one or more [*security identifiers*](security.s_gly#-security-security-identifier-gly) (SIDs) that are added to the token returned to the caller when the logon is successful.
+This function is similar to the [**LogonUserEx**](/windows/win32/Winbase/nf-winbase-logonuserexa?branch=master) function, except that it takes the additional parameter, *pTokenGroups*, which is a set of one or more [*security identifiers*](security.s_gly#-security-security-identifier-gly) (SIDs) that are added to the token returned to the caller when the logon is successful.

 This function is not declared in a public header and has no associated import library.
 You must use the [**LoadLibrary**](base.loadlibrary) and [**GetProcAddress**](base.getprocaddress) functions to dynamically link to Advapi32.dll.